 - 1. Supervised rest breaks

 - 2. Extra time of up to 25%

 - 3. Extra time of up to 50%

 - 4. Extra time of over 50%

 - 5. Reader/Computer reader

 - 6. Read aloud

 - 7. Scribe/Voice Activated software

 - 8. Word processor or other ICT provision

 - 9. Prompter

-- 10. Live speaker for pre-recorded examinations components - 11.
-Sign Language Interpreter - 12.
-Practical Assistant - 13.
-Alternative accommodation away from the centre - 14.
-Other arrangements for candidates with disabilities: amplification equipment; Braillers; closed circuit tv; colour naming by the invigilator for candidates who are Colour Blind; Coloured overlays; low vision aid/magnifier; optical character reader scanners; separate invigilation with the Centre.
+- 10. Live speaker for pre-recorded examinations components

+- 11. Sign Language Interpreter

+- 12. Practical Assistant

+- 13. Alternative accommodation away from the centre

+- 14. Other arrangements for candidates with disabilities: amplification equipment; Braillers; closed circuit tv; colour naming by the invigilator for candidates who are Colour Blind; Coloured overlays; low vision aid/magnifier; optical character reader scanners; separate invigilation with the Centre.
-Author: K Moreton, SENDCo

-Policy Date: September 2022

-Approved by Governing Body:

-Date of Next Review: September 2023
+Author: K Moreton SENCO Last review: September 2023 Approved by Governing Body: Next Review: September 2024